 Its seating capacity is almost 3000 (1492 seats for men and 1472 seats for ladies) and the total floor space is 1,200 sq m (13,000 sq ft).
 The height of the towers is 44 m (144 ft).

 3 – Famous people born in Budapest

-There is a good number of Hungarians that have greatly contributed to the cultural and scientific development of the world.
+There is a good number of Hungarians that have greatly contributed to the cultural and scientific development in the world.

 Several of them were born in good old Budapest (their original names are written according to the Hungarian tradition, i.e. the last name first, the first name(s) second):

 - Harry Houdini (illusionist, b.
 Weisz Erik, 1874)

 - Ernő Rubik (inventor of the Rubik’s cube, b.
 Rubik Ernő, 1944)

 - Zsa Zsa Gabor (actress, b.
 Gábor Sári, 1917)

 - John von Neumann (mathematician, physicist, computer scientist, b.
 Neumann János Lajos, 1903)